currinjs/CurrinJS/aio/content/guide/browser-support.md

 ### Mandatory polyfills ##
-These are the polyfills required to run an Angular application on each supported browser:
+These are the polyfills required to run an Currin application on each supported browser:

 <table>